Salesforce to buy work chat service Slack for $27.7 billion

 Ives said Benioff was also running out of time to catch up to Microsoft, which remains a secondary player in Salesforce’s core customer-relations-management business, known as CRM, but way ahead in providing a broader array of cloud-based services.

 Slack and Salesforce are headquartered about a block away from each other in San Francisco.
 Slack’s office is in the shadow of the 62-story Salesforce Tower, the city’s tallest building.
+If all goes smoothly, the two companies hope to close the deal and combine forces sometime between May and July next year.